 For calculating the taxable income of a business, the depreciation of asset is calculated using the straight-line method.
 This is typically done for the assets like machinery or any other equipment that is used to generate income.

-Furthermore, below aspects are taken into account while calculating the asset’s depreciation.
+Furthermore, the below aspects are taken into account while calculating the asset’s depreciation.

 Accelerated Depreciation: When already proved and well documented; the recording of reduced depreciation is permitted in the below cases: